pvpscript/tinyurl/README.md

+# Archive note
+After the "tinyurl.com" update, it's no longer possible to use their service as an API (which wasn't even official in the first place).
+Therefore, this repository is being archived.

 # Disclaimer
 This extension was made with the purpose of studying how browser add-ons work, thus the simple ideia.
 I also hope that this extension can help people out with their necessities as well as devs with how to code a browser extension.